jeskodes/milestone-project-1-jesk/README.md

 Responsive, fixed navbar with links, initially to home, workshops, and prints/gallery of photographers work.
 The design changed over the course of development, and now includes links to Workshops, Contact, About and Social Media as these are more relevant to this product.
 The design of the navbar is slightly different on the sign-up form page and the response page to provide a button to go back to "Home".
 The navbar is fixed and mirrored, with minor changes across all three html files, in this way the user doesn't need to click back to return to each page and can easily navigate to their desired section of the webpage.
 The navbar theme and hamburger menu are from a Bootstrap template.
 The following modifications have been made:

-- The font color has been changed so that all element are the same colour, rather than one being initially in bold and selected.
+- The font color on the navbar has been changed so that all elements are the same colour, rather than one being initially in bold and selected.
 - The links have been styled - see links section below.
 - The text on the navbar is hidden on smaller screens and replaced with a hamburger menu.
 - The search box has been removed.
 - A social media link has been added with a dropdown menu.
+- The buttons have been removed.

 ### The Hero Image